AnonymousRandomPerson/LoopMusicSwift/docs/loopfinder/loopfinder_algorithms.md

 Once both the loop duration and the loop region have been identified, loop endpoints can be found by comparing the raw audio waveform at different points.
 The below steps are repeated for each loop duration candidate.

-1. Identify the spectrogram window the smallest spectrum MSE.
+1. Identify the spectrogram window with the smallest spectrum MSE.
 2. For each point in the window, compare it with the corresponding point in the lagged window by taking the absolute difference between the two samples (the *sample difference*).
-3. Create the *initial endpoint pair list* by searching through the sample differences and favoring those with the smallest sample differences.
+3. Create the *initial endpoint pair list* by searching through the sample differences and favoring the smallest ones.
 Only add up to a maximum number of pairs specified by the [*Endpoint Pairs*](loopfinder_settings.md#output-settings) setting.
 4. Remove any endpoint pairs whose sample difference exceeds the [*Endpoint Difference Tolerance*](loopfinder_settings.md#endpoint-search-restrictions).
 5. If the filtered endpoint pair list has the maximum number of *Endpoint Pairs*, endpoint selection is complete.
 Otherwise, continue to the next step.
 6. Attempt to add more endpoint pairs to the initial list by perturbing the loop duration by a small amount:
     1. Iterate through lag values by "spiraling away" from the original value.
 I.e., if the original lag (as a sample count) is **x** samples, iterate through **x+1**, **x-1**, **x+2**, **x-2**, and so on.
 Make sure that the lag value doesn't fall below the *Minimum Duration* and doesn't exceed the total length of the audio track.
     2. For each modified lag value **x+dx**, try shifting the non-lagged window by **-dx**, and also try shifting the lagged window by **dx**.
 For both of these possibilities, add endpoint pairs to the list with the same procedure that was used to create the initial list.
-    3. Continue spiraling away from the original lag until one of the following conditions are met:
+    3. Continue spiraling away from the original lag until one of the following conditions is met:
         1. The magnitude of **dx** exceeds half of the *Duration Separation* setting.
         2. No satisfactory endpoint pairs were found under the modified lag value.
         2. There are no more valid lag values to try.